 Subverted in a sketch on Important Things With Demetri Martin.
 "Bruce the Funny Dog" gives a glimpse of what it might be like to actually live with Fun Personified.
 Every time the camera cuts to Bruce the basset hound, he's wearing a different wacky outfit.
 This doesn't go over so well while his owners are dealing with a family tragedy.

-Subverted by the Seventh Doctor, who was originally conceived to be this character type as a Lighter and Softer reaction against just how much Bloodier and Gorier the show had got during the Sixth Doctor's run - he spent the first season playing the spoons, doing magic tricks, being a figure of delight and whimsy.
-Then a new writer took over, who began to reveal that this was Obfuscating Stupidity, and Seven became one of the most alien, manipulative, and dark Doctors of the lot.
+Subverted by the Seventh Doctor, who was originally Enforced into this character type as a Lighter and Softer reaction against just how much Bloodier and Gorier the show had got during the Sixth Doctor's run. he spent the first season playing the spoons, doing magic tricks, being a figure of delight and whimsy and battling Camptacular comedy enemies with the loosest continuity yet.
+Then a new writer took over, who introduced 'comedy' monsters but played their effects in a dark and serious way (like the Kandyman and the Killer Clowns) and revealed the Doctor's apparent silliness was Obfuscating Stupidity, and Seven became one of the most alien, manipulative, and dark Doctors of the lot.
+When the series got cancelled the Expanded Universe picked him up and used him to codify all of the "Dark Doctor" tropes that the revival series later handled on-screen - like a serious examination of the Omniscient Morality License, Angst?
+What Angst? and the psychological profile of someone who'd do that much Dirty Business.
 In the New Adventures books, there's even a line that he doesn't play the spoons any more because he's too busy toppling empires.

 Daft Punk.
 They take the enjoyment of their fans VERY seriously.
 Their iconic robot look is a way for fans to immerse themselves into the music and its themes.